-3.2.4.5 Transportation preparedness and resilience
+3.2.4.5 Transportation preparedness and resilience policies

-The topic of preparedness and resilience has broad implications across all sectors of the economy and communities throughout the region.
-Natural disaster can happen anytime, affecting multiple jurisdictions simultaneously.
-The region needs to be prepared to respond quickly, collaboratively, and equitably, and the transportation system needs to be prepared to withstand these events and to provide needed transport for fuel, essential supplies and medical transport.
-Planning for post-disaster recovery is also critical to ensure that communities and the region recover and rebuild important physical structures, infrastructure and services, including transportation - it can make communities and the region stronger, healthier, safer and more equitable.
+Preparedness and resilience have broad implications across all sectors of the economy and communities in the region.
+Natural disasters can happen anytime, affecting multiple jurisdictions simultaneously.
+The region needs to be prepared to respond quickly, collaboratively, and equitably, and the transportation system needs to be prepared to withstand these events and to provide needed transport for evacuation, fuel, essential supplies, and medical transport.
+Planning for post-disaster recovery is also critical to ensure that communities and the region recover and rebuild important physical structures, infrastructure, and services, including transportation - it can make communities and the region stronger, healthier, safer and more equitable.